PDBeurope/arpeggio/README.md

 # Disclaimer

-This is a refactored version of the original [arpeggio](https://github.com/harryjubb/arpeggio)by Harry Jubb.
+This is a refactored version of the original [arpeggio](https://github.com/harryjubb/arpeggio) by Harry Jubb.
 Main changes are:

 * Python 3 support
 * Modular architecture to make `arpeggio` PIP installable.